History Behind The Broad Bean

 cv.
 Masterpiece Green Longpod – beautiful broad beans in rather long pods too.
 Between 6 and 7 nice large beans.
 A good one for the culinary table.
 Purchase seeds from Johnsons, Thompson & Morgan, Mr Fothergill’s, Premier Seeds Direct.

 cv.
 ‘Oscar‘ Compact, branching plants that are ideal for patio containers, producing good crops of fine quality, creamish-green beans which are about four to five per pod. the pod set is very uniform and usually it is possible to harvest the plant in one single pick.
 Sow successionally to extend the harvest.
 Available from www.dobies.co.uk and from Thompson & Morgan.

 cv.
 Stereo is an unusual variety producing small pods with around 5 beans in each one.
 However it has outstanding flavour, probably the best of all, and produces very high quality beans, with a high yield, when picked regularly.
 The flavour is described as nutty.
 Perfect when the pods are finger length.
 Stereo is a compact variety that is ideal for container growing and the pods are best picked when young and eaten like ‘mange-tout’ or left to grow to full size.
 It is available from Simply Seeds otherwise www.thompson-morgan.com and www.suttons.co.uk

 cv.
-‘The Sutton’ is the ideal dwarf variety for the windy spot.
+‘The Sutton’ is the ideal dwarf variety for the windy spot so does not need the level of staking as other types.
+Has white seeds.
+Good for autumn sowing.
 It is possible to grow in tubs and containers and is ideal for small gardens and cramped spaces.
-Only grows to 25 – 30 cm (10in or more).
+Only grows to 25 – 30cm (10in or more) but some will reach 45cm.
 I sow a few in odd spots of the veg patch.
+Available from Thompson & Morgan.